Austin-Routt/GCD_Course-Project/README.md

 ###Merges the training and the test sets to create one data set

-Next, the rows of testData and trainData ,containg descriptive activity names and only measurements that correspond to mean and std values, are combined into one complete data set, using **rbind**; the resulting dataframe is called completeData.
+Next, the rows of testData and trainData ,containing descriptive activity names and only measurements that correspond to mean and std values, are combined into one complete data set, using **rbind**; the resulting dataframe is called completeData.

 ###Appropriately labels the data set with descriptive variable names